edgedb/edgedb/docs/guides/tutorials/nextjs_app_router.rst

   -     {
   -       id: 'post2',
   -       title: 'How to build a blog with EdgeDB and Next.js',
-  -       content: "Let's start by scaffolding our app with `create-next-app`.",
+  -       content: "Start by scaffolding our app with `create-next-app`.",
   -     },
   -   ]
   +   const posts = await client.query<Post>(`\